-Groundbreakers is an innovative stormwater management project officially launched in July 2016 in the Kingscourt neighbourhood of central Kingston.
-Its purpose is to help reduce basement flooding in the area by helping homeowners in the community understand how water is getting into their basement, and working with them to address problems using tried-and-true techniques such as rain barrels and rain gardens.
+Groundbreakers was an innovative stormwater management project officially launched in July 2016 in the Kingscourt neighbourhood of central Kingston.
+Its purpose was to help reduce basement flooding in the area by helping homeowners in the community understand how water was getting into their basement, and working with them to address problems using tried-and-true techniques such as rain barrels and rain gardens.

-In 2017, working with a professional landscape architect, homeowners and volunteer teams, Groundbreakers will install rain gardens at six Kingscourt homes.
-Groundbreakers aims to be the first step towards the routine use of green infrastructure as a way of managing stormwater across the City of Kingston.
+In 2017, working with a professional landscape architect, homeowners and volunteer teams, Groundbreakers installed rain gardens at seven Kingscourt homes and at a local church.
+Ideally, Groundbreakers will prove to be the first step towards the routine use of green infrastructure as a way of managing stormwater across the City of Kingston.

-Red Squirrel's primary partners in Groundbreakers are the Kingscourt Community Association and the City of Kingston.
-The project is supported by funding from the Ontario Trillium Foundation and technical assistance from Green Communities Canada.
+Red Squirrel's primary partners in Groundbreakers were the Kingscourt Community Association and the City of Kingston.
+The project was supported by funding from the Ontario Trillium Foundation and technical assistance from Green Communities Canada.

 Remember the old Joni Mitchell song, "Big Yellow Taxi" -- the one whose most famous lyric is "They paved paradise, put up a parking lot"?